 I was honored to be on the panel of speakers at Meet Plan Go in Austin, and it was a great event.
 I hope everyone learned something and became inspired to travel!
-Naturally, I spoke primarily about budgeting (being the co-found of Budget Your Trip and all that).
+Naturally, I spoke primarily about budgeting (being the co-founder of Budget Your Trip and all that).

 Here’s what I talked about at the Meet Plan Go event in Austin (both on the panel and to individuals after): how to figure out your budget, factors that affect your budget, planning not to have a plan, and how to save money.

 The ideal solution is somewhere in between.
 I think someone quoted me when I was on the panel and said, “plan not to have a plan”.
 You’ll want to change your plans while you’re on the road.
 This is a good thing, it‘s the best part of long term travel.
 There’s no way you can know everything up front, and this is the beauty of exploration.
 Instead of going into too much detail with their trip budgets, I told people to figure out their average daily budget for a country or region.
 Then, multiply this daily average by the amount of time you’ll be there.
 Add on plane tickets to get there and maybe a little extra for unexpected costs, and you’ll have a pretty good idea of your budget.
-This will help you balance your need to figure out your total costs with your desire to wander like a nomad.
+This will help you balance your need to figure out your total costs with your desire to wander aimlessly like a nomad.

 To find your average daily costs for a region, country, or city, you can…

-) and check out prices for hotels, food, buses or trains, admission tickets for sites and museums, and so forth. - Look at the daily average costs for various countries and cities here at BudgetYourTrip.com where the information comes from actual travelers’ budgets.
+2. Look at the daily average costs for various countries and cities here at BudgetYourTrip.com where the information comes from actual travelers’ budgets.
 This is why we created this resource in the first place!

-- Talk to other travelers, either in person or online via travel forums.
+3. Talk to other travelers, either in person or online via travel forums.

 Next, I talked about the factors that affect your budget.
 We’ve also mentioned these points in our How To Plan A Trip Around The World guide, but they warrant repeating.
 Your budget will be affected by the following variables:

-- How quickly you travel: transportation costs add up.
+• How quickly you travel: transportation costs add up.
 Moving faster and changing your location every few days will cost you more in the long run than taking it slow.
 Taking it slow will also give you a chance to absorb the culture.
 Most long term travelers have highly recommended a slower pace.

-- How you get around: Local buses and trains are cheaper than flying.
+• How you get around: Local buses and trains are cheaper than flying.
 Taking private tours or hiring private cars can get expensive.
 If you want to get in with the culture, go with the locals.
 Your experiences will be more authentic, and your wallet will thank you as well.

 Finally, I talked to a few people about how to save money.
-There are a million books, guides, and websites that will tell you how to save your money for anything from travel to a new house to retirement.
+There are a million books, guides, and websites that will tell you how to save your money for anything from travel, to buying a new house, to retirement.
 You can read all you want, but it comes down to one basic factor: your ability and willingness to actually do it.
 You must prioritize.
 Do you need that new car, iPhone, pair of shoes, or whatever?
 Think of each purchase as another day or week traveling.
 If you could spend $18 per day in India, how many days would those new shoes cost you?
 In our personal experience, we also found it good to pull out a specific amount of money from our paychecks each month and stick it into a savings account.
 Then pretend it doesn’t exist and live off of the remaining funds.
 This will force you to prioritize.
 Remember, being on a budget is easier said than done.
 You must stay focused.

 Myth: You can’t do it for less than $20,000.

 Well, no, lots of people do an around the world trip for less.
 It also depends on how long you travel, and where, and… I think we just covered these points.
 In other words, there is no set price – everyone is different.
+The various factors that we already mentioned affect your budget more than anything else, so plan accordingly.

 Myth: Plan for twice as much as you think you need.